Spencer Dinwiddie NBA Preview vs. the Celtics

 Celtics 2022-23 Defensive Insights

-- The Celtics were fourth in the league last year, conceding 111.4 points per contest.
+- The Celtics were fourth in the league defensively last year, giving up 111.4 points per game.

-- The Celtics were the 18th-ranked squad in the league last season, allowing 44 rebounds per contest.
+- The Celtics gave up 44 rebounds on average last year, 18th in the NBA.

-- The Celtics conceded 23.1 assists per game last year (second in the league).
+- In terms of assists, the Celtics were ranked second in the NBA defensively last season, allowing 23.1 per game.

-- Giving up 11.6 made three-pointers per game last season, the Celtics were fifth in the NBA in that category.
+- On defense, the Celtics gave up 11.6 made three-pointers per game last year, fifth in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!